A Computational Approach to Identification of Treatment Effects for Policy Evaluation: Empirical Application

-We calculate worst-case bounds on the ATE, as well as bounds after imposing Assumptions U$^{0}$ and M and after using covariate $W$.
+We calculate worst-case bounds on the ATE, as well as bounds after imposing Assumptions U$^{0}$ and M and after using $W$.
 Under Assumption U$^{0}$, the data rules out the possibility that $Y(0)>Y(1)$, indicating that individuals with private insurance are more likely to visit a doctor.
 Assumption M imposes that the MTR function is weakly increasing in $U=u$.
-Usually, $U$ is interpreted as the latent cost of obtaining treatment. \citet{kowalski2018reconciling} interpreted $U$ as eligibility in a similar setup for Medicaid insurance.
+Usually, $U$ is interpreted as the latent cost of obtaining treatment. \citet{kowalski2021reconciling} interpreted $U$ as eligibility in a similar setup for Medicaid insurance.
 The eligibility for Medicaid is related to income level and age.
 In our setup, because the treatment is having the private insurance, we interpret the eligibility as the health status, which is reflected in the premium.
 Interpreting $U$ as a latent cost (e.g., premium) of getting private insurance, Assumption M states that the chance of making a medical visit (with or without insurance) increases for those with higher cost.
 This is a reasonable assumption given that sicker individuals typically face higher insurance costs and also visit doctors more often.
-We choose the slackness parameter $\eta$ to be 0.05 under no assumption and Assumption U and 0.07 when Assumption M is added.
-When $W$ is used, we choose $\eta$ to be 0.08 under no assumption and 0.1 with Assumption M.
+We choose the slackness parameter $\kappa$ to be consistently 0.01 under all assumptions for a comparable comparison.

 The bounds on the ATE are shown in Figure \ref{fig: application ATE}.
-The worst-case bound on the ATE equals $[-0.45,0.37]$.
-The bounds become $[0.01,0.37]$ under Assumption U$^{0}$ and $[0.06,0.37]$ under Assumption M. It is interesting to note that the identifying power of the uniformity and the shape restriction is similar in this example.
-When both Assumption U$^{0}$ and Assumption M are imposed, the bounds are further tightened to $[0.07,0.37]$, although not substantially, indicating that the two assumptions are complementary.
-Lastly, we see improvements when the variation in $W$ is exploited than when it is not, although the gains are not large.
+The worst-case bound on the ATE equals $[-0.42,0.36]$.
+The bounds become $[0.02,0.36]$ under Assumption U$^{0}$ and $[0.07,0.36]$ under Assumption M. It is interesting to note that the identifying power of the uniformity and the shape restriction is similar in this example.
+When both Assumption U$^{0}$ and Assumption M are imposed, the bounds are further tightened to $[0.08,0.36]$, although not substantially, indicating that the two assumptions are complementary.
+However, we do not see gain from incorporating $W$ in this case.